 - Substitutions for CORE courses are NOT permitted.

-You may request to pass/fail a course through Albert and your CAS Advisor through Monday, December 6th, 2021.
-After this deadline, you must petition for a late withdrawal through the Academic Standards Petition Portal.
+You may request to pass/fail a course for Fall 2022 through Albert and your CAS Advisor through Monday, December 5th, 2022 at 11:59pm EST. After these deadlines, you must petition for a late pass/fail through the Academic Standards Petition Portal.
 You can choose to Pass/Fail one course per term, including the summer sessions.
 You are able to declare the pass/fail option before the end of the fourteenth week of the semester (fifth week of a six-week summer session) by consulting with your CAS advisor.
 The Pass/Fail option cannot be used to count towards a major, minor, or CORE requirement.

 Students wishing to elect or rescind the Pass/Fail option after the deadline must petition the Committee.
 The Committee will review requests for the following scenarios:

 Students are allowed to repeat no more than two courses and may only repeat a given course once if a letter grade or a “W” was issued for that course.
 Please see the CAS Bulletin for more information about course repeats, how the credits are counted and how it affects your GPA.